ryanneokh/PTUA2025/README.md

-# PTUA2025
-Programming Tools for Urban Analytics 2025 - University of Glasgow
+## URBAN 5123 Programming Tools for Urban Analytics (PTUA)
+## Spring 2025
+## Prof Qunshan Zhao, Professor in Urban Analytics
+This is the repository for PTUA 2025 class materials in the University of Glasgow.